Hegezcc/dewny/README.md

  * Copy `node/config/config.example.mjs` to `node/config/config.mjs` and configure it to match your setup.
  * Test the app by running `npm run start` .
 If no errors show up, you are good to continue.

+**Note:** during first run test Sequelize may say that tables do not exist.
+This is normal, as they will be created later on during Laravel configuration.

-**Note:** you might want to daemonize the Node.js app to run as a service, so it is always running at background.
+**Note #2:** you might want to daemonize the Node.js app to run as a service, so it is always running at background.
 Depending on your system, you may use either your OS services (e.g.
 [Systemd](https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/),
 [node-windows](http://bestirtech.com/blog/2019/02/node-windows-service-node-js-app/)),